-A tasty vegan cheese alternative made of cashews is this fermented creamy cheese.
-And what’s more, the cashew cheese looks really pretty on your cheese platter with its herbes de Provence and blueberry powder.
+A tasty vegan cheese alternative made of cashews, this fermented cashew cheese is also a real nutritional powerhouse.
+And what’s more, it looks really pretty on your cheese platter with its herbes de Provence and blueberry powder coating.

 You probably know nutritional yeast.
 It adds a cheesy flavour and lots of B-vitamins to food.
 You can often even get it in big supermarkets.